IKEA’s New Europe Empire

 IKEA’S first store – called the IKEA Start Shop and advertised as “Extraordinary furniture store from Sweden” – offered a bit of everything, like it still does today; except the range of items on offer was smaller and most shoppers could only afford a few small items.
 The average monthly wage in Poland back then was barely over $100.

 Three decades on and the Polish IKEA caters to millions of customers a year.
-Nearly uninterrupted economic growth and rising wages – the average grossly pay packet is some 13 times larger than in 1990 – have ensured an ever-expanding market for the company’s products.
+Nearly uninterrupted economic growth and rising wages – the average gross pay packet is some 13 times larger than it was in 1990 – have ensured an ever-expanding market for the company’s products.

 Today the Polish IKEA has 11 flagship stores across the country – including three in Warsaw – and one under construction.
 These are not the tin sheds of the first outlet, but the full-blown trademark yellow and blue labyrinths that are so familiar to the rest of us.
 The group also operates a property development company, 20 factories, and a banking services offshoot, Ikano Bank.